Sally Fox Looks to the Future with Hope

 Sally generously invited a new friend, who had just returned from Emerson College, to use her apartment while Sally went on a business trip to Africa.
 Later, that friend invited her to attend a Eurythmy performance.
 “I couldn’t believe it but at the concert I ran into a woman, Beverly Burns, who had been my best friend at summer camp many years ago.
 We became fast friends again.
 Beverly was a teacher at the New York City Waldorf School and introduced me to Steiner’s work and to The Christian Community.”

 “I was skeptical about Christ,” Sally admitted.
-“But during my first experience of the Act of Consecration of Man I found myself rising up from my seat and walking up to the altar to receive the Sacrament.
+“But during my first experience of The Consecration of the Human Being I found myself rising up from my seat and walking up to the altar to receive the Sacrament.
 The moment of receiving the Sacrament was very powerful for me – I knew there was a presence in the room.
 I surprised myself by discovering that I wanted a relationship with Christ.
 I decided to check out the Church more and started attending services.”

-Over the next year as Sally attended The Act of Consecration of Man, she sat quietly and meditated.
+Over the next year as Sally attended The Consecration of the Human Being, she sat quietly and meditated.
 “I was very concerned that the priests not turn out to be hypocrites,” she said.
 “I watched everything.
 No one ever pressured me to believe anything.
 And the more I watched, the more respect I had for the humility and wisdom of the priests.”

 Eventually, Sally left the city to pursue an MBA at Yale.
 “Living away from the City made my desire to be part of The Christian Community even clearer.
 After a conversation with Gisela Wielki, one of the New York City priests, Sally chose to become a member.

 “Ever since those days in New York, I’ve not had the luxury of living in a town with a Christian Community church.
 I live near Seattle now and attend services when I can in Vancouver, and feel a part of that congregation.
-Sometimes Susan Locey, the priest from Vancouver, celebrates the Act of Consecration of Man in Seattle.
+Sometimes Susan Locey, the priest from Vancouver, celebrates The Consecration of the Human Being in Seattle.
 It means so much to me.”

 Sally really appreciates the community and loves the priests.
 “Through all these years, I have never lost my feeling for what is happening at the altar.”
 Sally said.
 “My husband, Steve Brown, isn’t much of a church-going guy, and when we attend services together it is primarily for me, but he really respects The Christian Community, enjoys the Vancouver community and has become quite a supporter.”